From A Wiki of Ice and Fire

-Elia Martell (257AL - 283AL) was a princess of Dorne.
-She married the crown prince, Rhaegar Targaryen, and by him birthed Rhaenys and Aegon.
+Elia Martell was a princess of Dorne.
+She was married to the crown prince, Rhaegar Targaryen, and by him birthed Rhaenys and Aegon.
 Elia was murdered by Ser Gregor Clegane during the sack of King's Landing.

-Elia Martell was the fourth child and first daughter of the ruling Princess of Dorne.
+Elia Martell was the fourth child and first daughter born to the ruling Princess of Dorne, and the second child to live past infancy.
 The name of her mother and father are not stated in the books.
 During her youth she was very close to her younger brother, Oberyn Martell.

 Elia's mother was able to arrange her marriage to the crown prince, Rhaegar Targaryen.
 Rhaegar and Elia had two children, Rhaenys and Aegon.
 Their marriage—though not romantic—seemed happy, although Elia's health, which had always been problematic, remained fragile.
 Daenerys later says to Ser Barristan that he saw her brother Rhaegar wed; she asks him to tell her if Rhaegar wed for love or duty.
 Ser Barristan hesitates and says:

 |“||Princess Elia was a good woman, Your Grace.
 She was kind and clever, with a gentle heart and a sweet wit.
 I know the prince was very fond of her.||”|

 Dany thinks to herself that the word fond speaks volumes, but Ser Barristan compares their marriage positively with that of her own father and mother, who were not fond of each other when they wed.
 He says that the Seven Kingdoms in turn paid dearly for this lack of affection.

 Jon Connington once stated that Elia was bedridden for half a year after giving birth to Rhaenys and nearly died giving birth to Aegon, after which the maesters told Rhaegar she would be unable to have any more children.